chericito/mobohubb-docs/docs/QUICK START/mobohubb-quick-overview.md

 mobohubb is a platform to manage and support workers who do not have a fixed desk or who perform their work outside the office.
 It offers functions and tools to facilitate communication, collaboration, training, scheduling, monitoring, and evaluation of workers without a desk.

-## Web App & Mobile App
+## Web Portal & Mobile App

-### Web App
+### Web Portal

-mobohubb’s **Web App** is the central hub for configuring your organization.
+mobohubb’s **Web Portal** is the central hub for configuring your organization.
 Administrators can define sites, create and manage tasks, control user access, set up branding, assign scan points, and build forms—all from one place.

 > [Learn how to log in](https://mobohubb.readme.io/update/docs/log-in-web-app#/)